data-exp-lab/yt-napari/README.md

 `yt_scene.add_to_viewer` accepts any of the keyword arguments allowed by `viewer.add_image`.
 See the full documentation ([yt-napari.readthedocs.io]) for more examples, including additional helper methods for linking layer appearance.

+Additionally, with `yt_napari`>= v0.2.0, you can use the `yt_napari.timeseries` module to help sample and load in selections from across datasets.

 ### loading a selection from a yt dataset interactively

 `yt-napari` provides two ways to sample a yt dataset and load in an image layer into a Napari viewer: the yt Reader plugin and json file specification.